-One way by which we are approaching clinical productivity is through more efficient delivery of our outpatient care and optimising each clinical pathway.
-We plan to manage referrals to secondary care in a more effective way and streamline the referral to the treatment process, including
+Work is already underway to improve clinical productivity within NEL through more efficient delivery of our outpatient care and optimising each clinical pathway.
+We plan to manage referrals to secondary care in a more effective way and streamline the referral to treatment process, including diagnostics.